 Hendrik II Reydams (fl.
 1669 – d.
 1719)

 Tapestry, wool and silk, Mythological Scene from a set of Stories from Ovid, Hendrik II Reydams, Brussels, c.
 1670-1682.
-In the centre is a group of a kneeling huntsman and a winged boy, with two hunting dogs and a donkey.
+In the centre a young man wearing a cloak hands something to a woman holding a spear or arrow.
 They are joined by a goddess who descends in a cloud on the right.
 The setting is a wooded landscape.
 The borders are of fruit, leaves and birds on a brown ground.
 The tapestry is one of six with stories from Ovid’s ‘Metamorphoses’ made in Brussels by Hendrik II Reydams, whose signature appears on most of the set along with the mark of the city.
 The tapestries may be the ‘6 peces of Tapestry Storys out of Ovid out of ye ante Chamber to the Rich bed Chamber’, listed among a load of goods ‘Caried from [?Copt]hall to Knowle out of ye Qu[en]es C[?hamber]’ on 13 December 1700.
 This indicates that the tapestries may have among the goods taken as perquisites by the 6th Earl of Dorset from Queen Mary’s apartments at Whitehall after her death in 1695.

 Knole, The Sackville Collection (The National Trust)

 On lower galloon: two ‘B’s either side of a red shield (mark of the city of Brussels) On lower galloon: ‘H REY’

 Hendrik II Reydams (fl.
 1669 – d.
 1719), workshop